dortiz5/ihealth-pinns-workshop/README.md

 ### Local Install
-we will now explain how to perform the local installation using `venv`
+we will now explain how to perform the local installation using `conda`

 #### 1. Clone or fork the repository
 Navigate to the directory you want to install this repository on your system and clone via https by running: